Overview

 This is very similar, except you will need a supervisor from each school.
 It is the nature of joint projects that they are less likely to be found on the project blog, so many of these are proposed by the students themselves.
 If you have an idea, by all means contact the project coordinators in both schools and ask them who to contact in each school about a possible collaboration.

 Once the project has been agreed with supervisors and cleared with the project coordinator, you will need to contact the DoT (Director of Teaching) in each school and have them sign the Letter of Agreement (LoA).
 This letter will define any special arrangements for the project.
-For example, joint projects with Maths will normally involve a separately weighted presentation component.
+Once agreed, the letter needs to be uploaded to MMS in the appropriate slot.

 Self-proposed projects